 A gastrointestinal (GI) cocktail is a mixture of medications that you can drink to help ease the symptoms of indigestion.
-It’s also known as a gastric cocktail.

-But what exactly is in this gastric cocktail and does it work?
 In this article, we take a look at what makes up a GI cocktail, how effective it is, and whether there are any side effects you should know about.

 The term “GI cocktail” doesn’t refer to a specific product.
 Instead, it refers to a combination of the following three medicinal ingredients: